ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-the-windows-active-directory-in-compute-instance/setup-the-windows-active-directory-in-compute-instance.md

     ![Windows AD prerequisites](./images/windows-servermanager-prerequisites.png "Windows AD prerequisites")

-31. Once the server is configured with the domain controller, the system will be automatically restarted.
+31. Once the server is configured with the Domain Controller, the system will automatically restart.

     ![Windows AD success](./images/windows-servermanager-dc.png "Windows AD success")

-32. To verify the domain details, click the search button on the taskbar and type **dsa.msc** into the run command to open the Active Directory users and computers.
+32. To verify the Domain details, click the search button on the taskbar and type **dsa.msc** into the run command to open the Active Directory users and computers.

     ![Windows AD users and computers](./images/windows-command-dsa.png "Windows AD users and computers")